-Syngenta IPO: Surprisingly, no update since this was expected to occur before the end of 2023.
-We are continuing to carefully monitor this situation.
-It will be interesting to see if the soon to be published Presidential Proclamation concerning the ability of U.S. Citizens to invest in Chinese SOE's will impact potential investors in this IPO.
+Syngenta IPO: No update - though we are continuing to carefully monitor this situation.
+It will be interesting to see if the soon to be published Presidential Proclamation concerning the ability of U.S. Citizens to invest in Chinese SOE's will impact the potential investors in this IPO.